From BR Bullpen

 Known for his speed, outfielder Earle Combs (whose last name rhymes with "tombs") was the New York Yankees leadoff man in the days of Babe Ruth and Lou Gehrig and hit .325 over the course of his career.
 He played a dozen years in the majors, all with the Yankees.

 Combs suffered a serious injury in 1934 that could have cost him his life, fracturing his skull after running into the wall at Sportsman's Park in St. Louis.
 He was carried unconscious from the field and remained in the hospital for two months afterwards, but miraculously returned to the field in 1935.
 However, his career was shortly thereafter ended by another injury, a broken collarbone.
-He was replaced the next season as the Yankees centerfielder by another Hall of Famer, Joe DiMaggio.
+He was replaced the next season as the Yankees centerfielder by another future Hall of Famer, Joe DiMaggio.

 Although he was a very good player, Combs was famous for his weak throwing arm.
 In addition, although he had a .325 career batting average, it has been pointed out that he never was in the top five in batting during any one season.